yd786/test/src/pages/index.md

         made with quick and crucial accuracy.
     - image: /img/s3.png
       title: CNC Milling
+      description: >
-      description: We utilize 4 axis vertical-and horizontal mills to manufacture build-to-print prototypes and production.
+        We utilize 4 axis vertical-and horizontal mills to manufacture build-to-print prototypes and production.
 We choose to use modular tool fixtures to decrease tool up costs and allows us the adjustable in scheduling for quick turnarounds.
+    - image: /img/s4.png
+      title: Production
+      description: >
+        Production Manufacturing is our backbone.
+Whether you have a need for high mix with low volume or just high volume, we can manage either.
 work:
   headerImage: /img/workHeader.png
   logos: